IlijaRa/Micko/README.md

 All tests should have an extension of your programming language.
 Once the tests are done, you just need to type the following command:
     make test

+# Generating code
+Code generation is done by calling the code macro.
+These macros are used in the same way as macros err, warn, or printf function.
+The difference is that the macro code does not print the transmitted ones arguments to standard output.Arguments are transmitted into the output.asm file, which will be containing generated assembly program.

+# Hypothetical assembler
+A hypothetical assembly language is not an assembly language that can be executed directly on a computer, such programs are already running in the simulator — Hipsim.
+In order to be able to create appropriate assembly programs, it is necessary to get familiar with the registers that Hipsim has.

+## Register                            Purpose
+### %0, %1, ..., %12                    General purpose registers
+### %13                                 Return value is stored in this register
+### %14                                 Stack frame pointer
+### %15                                 Top of the stack pointer